 Benefits of Metacognition

 Metacognition is being seen as increasingly useful in educational applications.
 Practical research into the benefits of learning strategies, such as good questioning and other cognitive skills is grounded in the concept of metacognition.
-I have written about the benefits of a good reading strategy, the test your memory study strategy, critical thinking skills, a strategy to help with how to make a decision, and others.
+I have written about the benefits of a good reading strategy, the test your memory study strategy, critical thinking skills, a strategy to help with making good decisions, and others.

 Kuhn argues that two important educational goals are to: